arvigeus/AZ-204/Questions/CosmoDB.md

 ---

+Question: What is the most suitable consistency level for a database solution that ensures sequential data writes are returned with no gaps, can process data using either its most recent or previous version, strives to minimize latency and negative impacts on data availability, and also keeps processing overhead as minimal as possible?

+- [ ] Strong
+- [ ] Session
+- [x] Bounded staleness
+- [ ] Consistent prefix
+- [ ] Eventual

+Answer: The bounded Staleness consistency level ensures that data writes are returned sequentially (no gaps).
+You have the flexibility to set up staleness, deciding the version of data to be returned, based on either the count of versions or the time elapsed.
+All other options (except Eventual) also enabless gapless reads, but cannot configure staleness.

+---

 Question: Your company operates a financial application which handles sensitive transactions.
 It's critical that all operations are immediately consistent across all regions, even if it might impact performance.
 What consistency level would be most suitable for this scenario?

 - [x] Strong